lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

 For replicating the LSTM based models using the static features, please run the original script shared by Kratzert in his github repository (https://github.com/kratzert/ealstm_regional_modeling).

 "Gaussian" folder and "one_hot" folders are basically the orginal EA-LSTM model repositories, the revision is committed for workflow and static feature generations.

+Each folder in this project represents an experiment section.
+For replicating the paper's results, please go to the folder and follow the command line instructions.
+Each experiment will have different input argument options although certain arguments are shared across the experiments.
+We list and explain those shared arguments below.